 Two Essential Truths

-Okay, the first truth is that we all make mistakes as parents.
-Yes, it is true – good parents are not perfect parents.
+The first truth is that we all make mistakes as parents.
+Yes, it is true: Good parents are not perfect parents.
 All of us could do a better job, in some way, than we do.
 But once a child is grown, you cannot have a re-do or an undo.

 The second truth is that once a child is an adult, they have all the power they need in their lives to make smart decisions.
-And as a corollary, adult children have no right, whatsoever, to blame their parents for decisions they are making today.
-A wonderful perk of adulthood is that adults get to take responsibility for themselves and make their own decisions!
-And most behaviors are choices – sobriety or stupidity?
-Addiction or detox?
+As a corollary, adult children have no right, whatsoever, to blame their parents for decisions they are making today.
+A wonderful perk of adulthood is that adults get to take responsibility for themselves and make their own decisions.
+And most behaviors are choices: Addiction or detox?
 Fighting or loving?
 Honesty or deceit?
 Working or slacking?
 Building up or tearing down?

-1. Remind your child that it was their choices, not yours, that placed them in the circumstances that currently surround them.
+- Remind your child that it was their choices that placed them in the circumstances that currently surround them.
 Emphasize that it is their conscious decisions, not just “happenstance” or “bad luck” that led them to this place.
 Interventions can be effective when you let your child know that their bad behavior affects everyone in the family and in his or her social and professional constellations, as well.
-One of the most important aspects of an intervention is that it is one of the family's steps towards health -- it is a sign that a family is moving into the recovery process.
+One of the most important aspects of an intervention is that it is one of the family's steps towards health — it is a sign that a family is moving into the recovery process.

 # # #